-I am buying my first flat in Tewkesbury with a loan from The Royal Bank of Scotland.
-The sellers refused to reduce the amount so I negotiated 6k of fixtures and fittings instead.
-The sale representative advised me not inform my conveyancer about the deal as it would put at risk my loan with the lender.
-Is this normal?.
+I am buying my first flat in Tewkesbury with the aid of help to buy.
+The sellers would not reduce the price so I negotiated 6k of fixtures and fittings instead.
+The property agent suggested that I not reveal to my solicitor about this side-deal as it would affect my mortgage with Chelsea Building Society.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.